Gpinchon/MSG/libs/Assets/Parsers/MSGAssets/doc/shape-definitions-cubedata.md

 ## halfSize

-a vector of 3 floats
+the local half size of this shape

 `halfSize`